Our Triples (Vol. 1)

 3. Connect

 This triple forms the MIC Model for giving effective feedback.
-The model is important, because often we give feedback that only does one of three such as a high-energy boss that emotionally motivates but does not inform with useful direction and does not connect in a supportive human way.
+The model, built from social-motivational-cognitive psychology, is important, because often we give feedback that only does one of three such as a high-energy boss that emotionally motivates but does not inform with useful direction and does not connect in a supportive human way.

 How do you creatively solve problems?